 The Blue Blouse (Синяя блуза) theatre troupe were an influential agitprop theatre collective, created by Boris Yuzhanin under the auspices of the Moscow Institute of Journalism.
 They were a very important theatre movement, now long forgotten.
 They thrived between 1923 and 1927, when they merged with the Workers Youth Theatre.

-Staged previously at Pushkin House, the Royal Academy, and the Marx Memorial Library this performance featured a cast of just 10, and introduced two new songs to the piece that were published in a 1927 issue of the Blue Blouse movements magazine.
+Staged previously at Pushkin House, the Royal Academy, the Marx Memorial Library, 2019 saw two performances of Blue Blouse.
+The May Day Rooms in July was followed by a benefit performance for the Torriano Meeting House in December.
+Both performances featured new songs originally published in a 1927 issue of the Blue Blouse movement’s magazine.

 July 2019 – The May Day Rooms – London